 Most standard flat-plate PV modules are glass laminates enclosed in an aluminum frame.
 The frame provides mechanical support for the laminate, and a means to structurally attach the module to a mounting system and for electrical grounding.
-PV modules are either bolted with fasteners or clamped to supporting rails or beams.
+PV modules are either bolted with fasteners or clamped to the top or bottom of supporting rails or beams.
 See Fig. 107.

 In common sloped rooftop applications, the rails are usually laid out with the length in an east-west direction across the roof, which permits variable width attachments to the underlying roof structural members, such as rafters or trusses.
 As the spacing between rafters or trusses is usually fixed, this may constrain the installation of rails up and down the roof slope (in a north-south direction).
-This is because PV modules require the support rails to be located at certain points on the module frame to support the specified mechanical loads.
-Refer to mounting hardware manufacturer's data on maximum allowable loads and deflection on module support beams.